XRPLF/xrpl-dev-portal/content/concepts/transactions/payments/escrow.md

 - Timed releases and expirations resolve according to XRP Ledger close times.
 In practice, actual release and expiration times can vary by about five seconds as ledgers close.
 - The only supported crypto condition type is PREIMAGE-SHA-256.

-## Use Cases

-### Time-based Lock-Up

-**Background:** Ripple holds a large amount of the total XRP, which it sells methodically as a way to fund and incentivize the healthy development of the XRP Ledger and related technologies.
-At the same time, owning such a large chunk of XRP causes problems for the company, such as:

-- Individuals and businesses who use the XRP Ledger worry that their investments in XRP could be diluted or devalued if Ripple floods the market.
-Flooding the market would be a long-term loss for Ripple, but the possibility the company could do so exerts downward pressure on the price of XRP and decreases the value of the company's assets.
-- Ripple must carefully manage ownership of its accounts to protect against digital theft and other forms of malicious behavior--even by insiders.

-**Solution:** By placing 55 billion XRP into time-based escrows, Ripple ensures that the supply of XRP in circulation is predictable and increases at a slow and steady rate.
-Anyone who holds XRP knows that Ripple can't flood the market, even if the company's priorities or strategy changes.

-Placing the money into escrow sharply limits the amount of XRP that can be stolen or redirected if a malicious actors gains temporary control over Ripple's XRP account.
-This reduces the risk of catastrophic losses of XRP and increases the time for Ripple to detect, prevent, and track down unintended uses of Ripple's XRP assets.

-***TODO: Think of a smart contract that would see real-world use.
-The draw of smart contracts is it removes human interaction (I think?), but the example in use-an-escrow-as-a-smart-contract.md still has a person ultimately deciding if someone gets paid.***
-### Smart Contracts

-**Background:**

-**Solution:**

 ## See Also

 - [Transactions](../transactions.html)